Triforceninja420/DittoBot/PHASE0.md

 ## Build order

 1. Cut the 6061 plate from the SCAD / SVG / dimension table.
-2. Wind four EPMs + one spare to the SOP.
-Log R.
+2. Wind four EPMs + one spare: 180 ±10 t of 34 AWG on AlNiCo 5.
+Log counted turns and R.
 3. Pulse on the bench fixture.
 Record peak I, ON N, OFF N.
 4. Wire the Pico protoboard to the netlist.
 5. Seat pin, soak 1.25 A / 10 min, log temperature.
+6. Run T3 shear (40 N / 30 s) before calling the face done.
-6. Publish measurements.
+7. Publish measurements.
 Then talk about the next face.